-When chronic health conditions, recovery from an illness, dementia, or even the normal aging process makes it difficult for a senior to live at home safely, in-home care can provide the supervision and assistance an older adult needs to age in place and carry on daily routines.
-When comparing care options, many families are concerned about how much home care services cost and what their financial options are for payment.
-Use this guide to determine a senior’s unique care needs and explore ways to pay for care at home.
+When chronic health conditions, recovery from an illness, dementia, or even the normal aging process makes it difficult for a senior to live at home safely, in-home care can provide the supervision and assistance they need to age in place and carry on daily routines.
+However, families are often concerned about how much home care services cost and what their financial options are for payment.
+Use this guide to determine a senior’s unique care needs and explore ways of paying for home care.

-The first step in determining how to pay for home care is clarifying the type of care an elder needs.
-Medically necessary home health care is likely to be covered by a combination of payment options, whereas non-medical home care provided by unskilled caregivers is typically paid for out of pocket.
-A comprehensive needs assessment is usually conducted to determine the type and amount of services a senior requires to meet their unique needs
+The first step is clarifying the type of care an elder needs.
+Medically necessary home health care is likely to be covered by a combination of payment options, whereas non-medical home care provided by “unskilled” caregivers is typically paid for out of pocket.
+A comprehensive needs assessment is usually conducted to determine the type and amount of services a senior requires to meet their unique needs.

 How Much Do Home Care Services Cost?

 The second step in deciding if in-home care is the right fit for an aging loved one is to estimate costs.
 In-home care costs vary by location as well as by service level.
 Home health care that is provided by trained medical professionals like registered nurses and therapists is the most expensive level of care at home.
-According to the Genworth Cost of Care Survey 2019, the national median cost of home health care provided by a skilled clinician is $87.50 per visit.
-Visits from a home health aide cost significantly less at $23.00 per hour.
-The median hourly cost of non-medical home care, such as homemaker services and custodial care, is $22.50.
+According to the Genworth Cost of Care Survey 2020, the national median cost of home health care is $24 per hour.
+The median hourly cost of non-medical home care, such as homemaker services and custodial care, is $23.50.

 Medicare is the federal health insurance program for people who are 65 or older, certain younger people with disabilities and people with end-stage renal disease.